 and the strength of battle.

-It set him on fire all around, but he didn’t know.
+It set him on fire all around, but he did not know it.

-It burned him, but he didn’t take it to heart.”
+It burned him, but he did not take it to heart.”

 Israel’s Only Savior

 1 But now the Lord, who created you, Jacob,